Landau Instability and soliton formation: Full nonlinear simulations, soliton formations and final state of unstable superflow

 To identify the physical mechanism for the reduction of the superfluid velocity and the physical nature of the final state, we will explore the time evolution from two other perspectives.
-We first consider the 1D case which serves as a simpler example to illustrate the key points.
-In FIG.~\ref{fig:psiabs} we plot the behavior of $|\psi (x)|$ in 1D case at various times.
-We have specifically included the plots at $t =206, 218, 236$, around when a dark soliton (where $|\psi|$ reaches $0$) is formed briefly.
+We first consider the 1D case, which serves as a simpler example to illustrate the key points.
+In FIG.~\ref{fig:psiabs} we plot the behavior of $|\psi (x)|$ in the 1D case at various times.
+We have specifically included the snapshots at $t =206, 218, 236$, around when a dark soliton (where $|\psi|$ reaches $0$) is formed briefly.
 Notice the time range of soliton formations precisely coincides with that of the sharp drop in $\bar v_x$ in FIG.~\ref{velocity}, which strongly hints that the physical mechanism for transitioning to the final stable state should have to do with soliton formations.

-To understand this point more precisely, in FIG.~\ref{winding} we plot snapshots of the condensate $\psi (t, x)$ on the complex $\psi$-plane, with each plotted point corresponding to the value of $\psi (t, x)$ for some given $t$ and $x$.
+To sharpen this point, we plot in FIG.~\ref{winding} the condensate $\psi (t, x)$ on the complex $\psi$-plane, with each plotted point corresponding to the value of $\psi (t, x)$ for some given $t$ and $x$.
 Since we consider a periodic box, at a given time all the points form a closed loop in the complex $\psi$-plane.
 Such plots have the advantage of showing the variations of both the magnitude and the phase of the condensate over space and time.
 For example, for a uniform condensate, the whole curve collapses to a single point on the complex $\psi$-plane, whose distance from the origin gives $|\psi|$ and polar angle gives the phase of $\psi$.
-At very early times, when the condensate is approximately uniform we see that the whole loop is indeed localized in a small region of the $\psi$-plane.
+In very early times, when the condensate is approximately uniform we see that the whole loop is indeed localized in a small region of the $\psi$-plane.
 As the system evolves, the curve quickly expands in a highly irregular manner, reflecting rapid and chaotic growth of inhomogeneity in both the magnitude and phase.